Cable & Wireless Communications: Nationalisation and privatisation era (1945–1999)

 Following the Labour Party's victory in the 1945 general election, the British government announced its intention to nationalise Cable and Wireless, which was carried out in 1947.
 The company continued to own assets and operate telecommunication services outside the UK, but all assets in the UK were integrated with those of the Post Office, which operated the UK's domestic telecommunications monopoly.

 In 1979 the Conservative Party government led by Margaret Thatcher began privatising the nationalised industries.
 Cable & Wireless was its first privatisation, with the sale of 49% in November 1981 (the remaining 51% was sold in two tranches in 1983 and 1985).

 Part of the privatisation included the granting of a licence for a UK telecommunications network, Mercury Communications Ltd, as a rival to British Telecom.
 It was established as a subsidiary of Cable & Wireless.
 Barclays and British Petroleum were the other original investors.
 They were bought out by Cable & Wireless in 1984.
 Mercury Communications was first licensed in 1982 and became a full public telecommunications operator in 1984.

 One2One was established as the trading name of Mercury Personal Communications, a joint venture partnership equally owned by Cable & Wireless and US West International, a division of US WEST Media Group.
 One2One launched its mobile communications services to the UK market in 1993.

-In October 1996, Mercury was merged with three cable operators in the UK (Vidéotron, NYNEX and Bell Cable media) and renamed Cable & Wireless Communications (in which Cable & Wireless plc owned a 53% stake).
+In October 1996, Mercury was merged with three cable operators in the UK (Vidéotron, NYNEX and Bell Cablemedia) and renamed Cable & Wireless Communications (in which Cable & Wireless plc owned a 53% stake).

 Following this, the group embarked on a major disposal programme, selling One2One to T-Mobile in 1999, then selling its stake in CWC's consumer operations to NTL in 2000 (now Virgin Media).